 Azure operates in multiple geographies around the world.
 An Azure geography is a defined area of the world that contains at least one Azure Region.
 An Azure region is an area within a geography, containing one or more datacenters.

-Each Azure region is paired with another region within the same geography, together making a regional pair.
+To ensure Business continuity and disaster recovery (BCDR) each Azure region is paired with another region within the same geography, together making a regional pair.

 Figure 1 – Azure regional pair diagram

 |UK||UK South||UK West|

 Figure 2 below shows a hypothetical application which uses the regional pair for disaster recovery.
 The green numbers highlight the cross-region activities of three Azure services (Azure compute, storage, and database) and how they are configured to replicate across regions.
 The unique benefits of deploying across paired regions are highlighted by the orange numbers.